 - Penalty clauses for delays — without them, Dominican courts may not award compensation regardless of how long you wait

-- Clear rescission rights — I have seen standard cancellation penalties of 40–50% of the amount paid.
+- Clear rescission rights — standard cancellation penalties of 40–50% of the amount paid are common.
 Most buyers never question this until it is too late.

 - Payment milestones tied to construction progress — never pay the majority before delivery